-Systems approach: Students learn to use systemic thinking into problem solving and create new holistic understandings of complex situations and critical infrastructures in society.
+Systems approach: Students learn to use systemic thinking into problem-solving and create new holistic understandings of complex situations and critical infrastructures in society.
 The emphasis is on global awareness within the context of local communities and simultaneous modification of different aspects of sustainability.

 Sustainability management: Students learn to develop, support and manage sustainability initiatives for the society at large, for business purposes and for the needs of other organizations.
-Students also gain understanding of the way that different organizational forms and work practices support the pursuits in sustainability.
+Students also gain an understanding of the way that different organizational forms and work practices support the pursuits in sustainability.

 Project management: Students learn to manage multidisciplinary teamwork, and to promote sustainability in culturally versatile organizational environments.